anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes MAY be used:

-* 400 Bad Request: if the pledge detects an error in the format of the request
+* 400 Bad Request: if the pledge detects an error in the format of the request.
-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.
-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`.

 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
 While BRSKI-PRM does not specify which content may be provided in the response body, it is recommended to provided it as JSON encoded information as other BRSKI-PRM exchanges also utilize this encoding.